Project Structure 🔗︎

 - check spelling using client9/misspell

-- check that code is properly formatted using Go fmt
+- check that the code is properly formatted using Go fmt

 - check that all source code (except vendored and generated code) successfully passes Go lint’s style rules